 12+

-Film title: The Ringer
+1. THE RINGER

-Filmmaker: Chris Shepherd
+Dir Chris Shepherd | UK/France | 2013| 17 mins |Drama

-Genre: Drama

-Runtime: 17:00

-Year: 2013

-Country: UK/France

-Synopsis: A son is reunited with his long lost father for the first time.
+A son is reunited with his long lost father for the first time.
 You might imagine it's time to discover everything about where he's come from and where he's going.
 But he's about to get a surprise...

-Film title: Hits Like A Girl

-Filmmaker: Harry Sherriff

-Genre: Drama

-Runtime: 11:10

-Year: 2014

-Country: UK
+2. HITS LIKE A GIRL

+Dir Harry Sherriff | UK | 2014 | 11 mins | Drama

-Synopsis: Hits Like A Girl, a raw coming of age story that follows Kay McKenna, a 19-year-old fighter from Toxteth who has a serious anger problem and a fractious relationship with her agoraphobic mother, Kathy.
+HITS LIKE A GIRL, a raw coming of age story that follows Kay McKenna, a 19-year-old fighter from Toxteth who has a serious anger problem and a fractious relationship with her agoraphobic mother, Kathy.

-Film title: Some Will Forget

-Filmmaker: Ruth Grimberg

-Genre: Documentary

-Runtime: 15:00

-Year: 2016

-Country: UK
+3. SOME WILL FORGET

+Dir Ruth Grimberg | UK | 2016 | 15 mins | Documentary

-Synopsis: One of the last coalmines in the UK faces closure and 30 years after the defeat of the Miners’ strike Les struggles with its toll on his family.
+One of the last coalmines in the UK faces closure and 30 years after the defeat of the Miners’ strike Les struggles with its toll on his family.

-Film title: Let It Go – Fossil Collective

-Filmmaker: Ashley Dean

-Genre: Music Video

-Runtime: 04:30

-Year: 2015

-Country: UK
+4. LET IT GO – FOSSIL COLLECTIVE

+Dir Ashley Dean | UK | 2015 | 5 mins | Music Video

-Synopsis: A tale of tragedy, heartbreak, hope and determination, inspired by Minecraft and Desert Island Discs.
+A tale of tragedy, heartbreak, hope and determination, inspired by Minecraft and Desert Island Discs.

 Substance

 Substance follows in the footsteps of WOW – Women of the World, Neu Reekie's Where Are We Now? and the Freedom Talks, to get artists, thinkers, commentators and the general public talking and thinking about key issues of the day.
 With the acknowledged success of Hull UK City of Culture 2017 locally and nationally, Substance mixes debate, music, art, film and performance celebrating the future of Hull and the North as a dynamic creative and cultural powerhouse.
 Substance Future Forum (7 December) will bring together a wide and diverse range of cultural influencers including artists, creative industries, businesses, digital pioneers and social commentators to discuss the culture, creativity and future of the north. www.hull2017.co.uk/substance